 2 pm Pre-party at Pachamama

-To be completely honest with you I missed this part of the event.
-After the beach, I went to meet my two friends at their hostel, Javiar House.
+After many mimosas, I met two friends at their hostel.
 Of course, we started drinking, making friends, and lost track of time.
-By the time we were ready to leave the party had already moved to the 3rd stop, Hotel Anamar.
+By the time we were ready to leave, the party had already moved to the 3rd stop.

 3 pm Walk to Hotel Anamar

-The first hour felt tame as most people just hung out drinking by the poolside, but once the alcohol started to flow the energy picked up.
+The first hour felt tame as most people just hung out drinking by the poolside, but once the alcohol started to flow, the energy picked up.

 5 pm Transportation to Naked Tiger

 Naked Tiger was definitely the highlight of my Sunday Funday experience.
-On arrival the friendly staff will greet you with more free shots!
+On arrival, the friendly staff will greet you with more free shots!

 The sunset from Naked Tiger is beautiful.
-You watch the sun go down and then the crazy dance party continues with live DJ’s until 8PM when the trucks come to bring you back to town.
+You watch the sun go down and then the crazy dance party continues with live DJs until 8 PM, when the trucks come to bring you back to town.

 8 PM – Transportation back to Arribas Bar